-23-kilometre large-scale network of footpaths and footbridges to give residents and visitors access to the nearby nature.
+A 23-kilometer large-scale network of footpaths, elevated footpaths and seven footbridges to give residents and visitors access to the nearby nature.

 - Xiamen, China

 - 2017 - 2020

 - XMEDI – Xiamen Municipal Engineering